Butch78/Bank-Size-Central-Bank-Sensitivity/README.md

     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures to be used in reporting.
+    |   └── template.tex   <- To compile the LaTeX document into a PDF report, ensure that the PDFs generated in "figures" are placed in the same directory as main .tex file.
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`